 Min Fan has served as our independent director since April 2014.
-Mr. Fan is the co-founder of CTRIP.com International Limited, a NASDAQ listed travel service provider in China, and currently serves as the vice chairman of its board and its president.
-Mr. Fan has been the president of CTRIP.com International Limited since February 2009.
+Mr. Fan is the co-founder of CTRIP.com International Limited, a NASDAQ listed travel service provider in China, and has served as the vice chairman of its board since March 2013 and its president since February 2009.
 He also served as the chief executive officer, from January 2006 to February 2013, the chief operating officer, from November 2004 to January 2006, and the executive vice president, from 2000 to November 2004, of CTRIP.com International Limited.
+Mr. Fan currently also serves as the chief executive officer and chairman of SkySea Cruise Line.
 From 1997 to 2000, Mr. Fan served as the chief executive officer of Shanghai Travel Service Company, a leading domestic travel agency in China.
 From 1990 to 1997, he served as the deputy general manager and in a number of other senior positions at Shanghai New Asia Hotel Management Company, which was one of the leading hotel management companies in China.
 Mr. Fan currently serves on the board of directors of China Lodging Group, Limited, a NASDAQ listed company operating an economy hotel chain in China.
 Mr. Fan received his master's degree in management sciences and bachelor's degree in industrial management sciences from Shanghai Jiao Tong University.

 Winston Li has served as our independent director since April 2014.
-Mr. Li currently serves as an independent director of E-House.
 Mr. Li is the chief financial officer of BabySpace Corp., a PRC-based provider of cross-border e-commerce services.
-He is also an independent director of Country Style Cooking Restaurant Chain Co., Ltd., a China-based quick service restaurant chain listed on the NYSE.
 From 2004 to 2010, Mr. Li served as an independent director of ZTE Corporation, a large public telecom equipment manufacturing company in China.
 Mr. Li served as a partner at the Hong Kong office of Linklaters LLP from 2002 to 2004 and an attorney at the Hong Kong office of Skadden Arps Slate Meagher & Flom LLP from 1997 to 2002.
 Mr. Li received his bachelor's degree in biochemistry from Peking University and master of science degree from the University of Michigan, Ann Arbor.
 He received his juris doctor degree from Columbia Law School.